The Morning Sickness Drug Kim Kardashian Endorsed Is Being Questioned

-Most pregnant women – 74 percent, to be exact – experience nausea and vomiting caused by morning sickness.
+Most pregnant women — 74 percent, to be exact — experience nausea and vomiting commonly referred to as morning sickness (despite the fact it can happen all day).
 For the past 40 years, an estimated 35 million of them have been treated with a Kim Kardashian–endorsed prescription medication called Diclegis.
 However, a new study has raised questions about the drug’s efficacy.

 Now, a new study published in the journal PLOS One has brought the drug under further fire, the Post reports.
 Scientists in Toronto analyzed over 7,200 pages of data from clinical trials in the 1970s that hadn’t previously been made public.
 Lead study author Nav Persaud, a doctor and researcher at St. Michael’s Hospital, and his team looked at an old clinical trial that involved more than 2,300 patients at 14 clinics across the U.S., each of whom were split into eight randomized group.